EerierGosling/EerierGosling/README.md

 # Hi there! 👋 I'm Sofia Egan.

 #### I'm a high schooler in the Boston area.
 I go to a lot of hackathons and I've run some of my own!
-I ran [HacKnight](https://hacknight.co/) and was an organizer for [Counterspell](https://counterspell.hackclub.com) globally and [Counterspell Boston](https://counterspell.hackclub.com/boston).
+I ran [HacKnight](https://hacknight.co/) and was an organizer for [Counterspell](https://counterspell.hackclub.com) globally and our local event, [Counterspell Boston](https://counterspell.hackclub.com/boston).
 I also work for [Hack Club](https://hackclub.com) doing engineering work on projects like [Sprig](https://sprig.hackclub.com) and helping run [Counterspell](https://counterspell.hackclub.com).
 I enjoy working with a diverse range of platforms and technologies, including apps, websites, games, and random ML and data analysis projects in Python.

 ---